se-edu/learningresources/contents/dotfiles/Dotfiles.md

 Before copying dotfiles over to a system, ensure that there is a backup of the local dotfiles so they are not overwritten.
 </box>

+### Getting Started

+It is easy to get started with dotfiles - a simple way to start is just by adding aliases for commonly used commands!
+For developers looking to optimise their productivity even further with dotfiles beyond the examples in this article, here are some useful readings/resources to get started with dotfiles:

+- [Unofficial Guide to Dotfiles on GitHub](https://dotfiles.github.io/)
+- [Introduction to Dotfiles](https://thoughtbot.com/upcase/videos/intro-to-dotfiles)
+- [Awesome dotfiles: A curated list of dotfiles resources.](https://github.com/webpro/awesome-dotfiles)

 ### Conclusion

 In a nutshell, dotfiles are highly useful tools that can provide virtually unlimited customisability, and can tremendously improve the productivity of a developer.
 For junior developers that are keen on improve their linux or shell scripting knowledge, dotfiles are a good way to get started.

-Apart from those listed in the article, here are some further readings/resources to get started with dotfiles:

-- [Unofficial Guide to Dotfiles on GitHub](https://dotfiles.github.io/)
-- [Introduction to Dotfiles](https://thoughtbot.com/upcase/videos/intro-to-dotfiles)
-- [Awesome dotfiles: A curated list of dotfiles resources.](https://github.com/webpro/awesome-dotfiles)

 </div>